Timberline Mountain

-Timberline Mountain, also known as Timberline Four Seasons Resort or Timberline WV, is an alpine skiing resort in Canaan valley, West Virginia.
+Timberline Mountain, also known as Timberline Four Seasons Resort or Timberline WV, is an alpine skiing resort in Canaan Valley, West Virginia.
 It has two surface lifts, one quad chairlift, and one six-pack chairlift.
 The resort has two terrain parks, a hotel, night skiing held only on select nights, and two glade trails.
-Its longest slope, Salamander Run, stretches for two miles and is the longest in the Mid-Atlantic region.
+Its longest slope, Salamander, stretches for two miles and is the longest in the Mid-Atlantic region.